rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  But here we are in 2024, and a lot of those questions are still not answered.
 *  And then, of course, came CARD, right?
 *  Which seems to give us something of a new data point, a new answer.
-*  That's right.
+*  That's right, because the military, for all of this time, they had kind of been saying,
-*  For all of this time, they had kind of been saying, well, this is complicated.
+*  well, this is complicated.
 *  We did some studies, but we still don't have clear answers.
 *  And they would hem and haw and essentially use the lack of a definitive answer as a way
 *  to postpone action.
-*  But here's Robert CARD.
+*  But here's Robert CARD, and he's really important because the only thing he's been exposed to
-*  And he's really important because the only thing he's been exposed to is grenade blasts.
+*  is grenade blasts.
 *  And that's supposed to be safe.
-*  Something did happen after all those years of research.
+*  You know, something did happen after all those years of research.
 *  The military, they finally put in place a safety threshold that basically said, above
 *  this power of blast, there could be hazard.
 *  And they use a number for that.
-*  They measure blasts in four pounds per square inch.
+*  They measure blast in four pounds per square inch.
 *  That's the strength of the blast wave hitting anybody.
 *  But you can think of that four as a safety level.
 *  Anything higher, probably dangerous.
 *  Anything lower, supposed to be safe.
-*  And that's why CARD is so important because if he was only exposed to grenades and he
+*  And that's why CARD is so important, because if he was only exposed to grenades and he
 *  has a blast injury, those grenades come in not at four, not even at 3.9, they come in
 *  at like one PSI or maybe one and a half.
 *  So that suggests that this safety threshold that got put in place is way off.
-*  That's really important, not just for Robert CARD, but for all sorts of troops who are
+*  And that's really important, not just for Robert CARD, but for all sorts of troops who
-*  training right now, because there are many weapons out there, mortars, shoulder fired
+*  are training right now, because there are many weapons out there, mortars, shoulder
-*  rocket launchers, big artillery that come in at higher levels.
+*  fired rocket launchers, big artillery that come in at higher levels.
 *  Some of them as high as eight or nine PSI.
 *  And what that threshold doesn't take into account is that we're not just talking about
 *  one blast.